How to Find, Count & Fill Missing Values in Excel

 Completed result after using the fill series feature for rest of the missing valuesRead More: How to Fill Missing Values in Excel

-How to Analyze Missing Data Using Excel Chart?
+How to Analyze Missing Data Using an Excel Chart

-Let’s say, we have a dataset as follows that represents a shop’s daily total sales record for the year 2022.
-We can see that total sales records are not available (NA) for some days.
+Let’s say we have a dataset that represents a shop’s daily total sales record for 2022.
+We can see that total sales records are unavailable (NA) for some days.
 So we consider the total sales values of these days as missing data.

 Dataset representing a shop’s daily total sales record for the year 2022